Mythical Animals in Chinese Culture

-Long time ago, Goddess Nv Wa had created tens of thousands of human beings and made the world alive.
+A long time ago, Goddess Nv Wa had created tens of thousands of human beings and made the world alive.

-Soon, however, she felt lonely and then made two mythical creatures based on her own appearance: Teng She was a male snake who could fly, while Bai Xi was a female snake with human's top.
+Soon, however, she felt lonely and then made two mythical creatures based on her own appearance: Teng She was a male snake who could fly, while Bai Xi was a female snake with a human's top.

-These two were very brave and loyal, and had assisted Nv Wa defeated many other evil monsters to protect human beings.
+These two were very brave and loyal and had assisted Nv Wa defeated many other evil monsters to protect human beings.

 In one version of Nv Wa's legend, she sacrificed herself to fill up the broken sky; Teng She and Bai Xi followed her and sacrificed as well.
 Together, they protected human being and brought the world peace again.